Laastine/lukkarimaatti/README.md

 Hobby project which offers course data in easy to use scheduling tool.<br>
 Information is retrieved from [the official LUT teaching schedule info site] (https://uni.lut.fi/fi/web/guest/lukujarjestykset1).<br>
+Lukkarimaatti is currently hosted by LTKY, please contact LTKY's admin in case of problems.

 **[http://lukkarimaatti.ltky.fi](http://lukkarimaatti.ltky.fi)**